JackieCZhou/portfolio/README.md

 Layout & Design: Bootstrap

 The next steps of this project would be: Fine tune styling.
 Convert entire project to React.js.
 Host on a live website.
 Add an "about me" video feautre.
 Add a contact feature to email me directly or setup an appointment via google calendar.
+Fix & add media queries for smoother screen size transition.